JoeyTatu/DownloadSpotifyPlaylist/README.md

 2. Log into your NEW Spotify account.
 3. Go to the file `importPlaylist.py`
 4. Create a new app in your new account to get your Client ID and Client Secret.
-  (Do not use the other ones, as they are for the other account only!!!)
+   <br>(Do not use the other ones, as they are for the other account only!!!)
 5. Add your new Client ID into the `CLIENT_ID` section
 6. Add your new Client Secret into the `CLIENT_SECRET` section
 7. Go to [spotify.com/account/profile/](https://www.spotify.com/account/profile/) to get your username